eugenetangkj/automated-testing-engine/test_reports/9-uncaught-invalid-dictionary.md

 ## Description

 When there is a syntax error in the modified program where a dictionary does not have a closing bracket, the ITS API does not detect the error.
-Instead, the `error_localizer`, `feedback_error`, `feedback_fix` and `repair` endpoints detect that the base and modified programs are equivalent.
+Instead, the `errorlocalizer`, `feedback_error`, `feedback_fix` and `repair` endpoints detect that the base and modified programs are equivalent.
 That is incorrect, where there is clearly a syntax error and thus, repair cost should be non-zero.

 We believe the problem arises because **the parser outputs for both the base and modified programs are identical**.
 Therefore, the other endpoints are unable to detect the syntax error because the parsed programs are identical.